FauricioValencia/code-exercise/README.md

 # Intro

 We want to build a simple app to work with time and expense data.
 The data is contained in two CSV files called time.csv and expenses.csv.
 Below, you'll find a few stories that we'd like to implement.
 Please read through them and let us know if you have any questions.
+Please note that we've included wireframes for each story so that you can get a visual of the desired functionality.
+Since these are wireframes, you're free to implement the styling however you feel is the most practical and intuitive.
+Do your best to make things look nice, but don't feel like the the UI has to be perfect.
+What we're most concerned about is Javascript - not CSS / HTML.

+Feel free to use any library that you think will make things easier.
+Google whatever you want.
+We want to see what you're capabable of as an individual programmer, so please don't get anyone else's help on this project.
+If you need clarification on anything, please reach out to us and we'll be happy to provide clarification.
+You'll find the stories that we want to implement in the follow section.

 # Stories